-Prior to trading CFDs and other speculative products such as rolling Spots, you need to ensure that you understand the risks involved.
-CFDs and rolling Spots are leveraged products; therefore, they carry a higher level of risk to your capital compared to other financial products.
-The value of CFD and rolling Spot may increase or decrease depending on market conditions.Due to the fact that CFDs and rolling Spots are leveraged products, engaging in such trading may not be suitable for you, therefore before investing, an independent advice should be sought if necessary.
+Prior to trading CFDs and other speculative products such as rolling spots, you need to ensure that you understand the risks involved.
+CFDs and rolling spots are leveraged products; therefore, they carry a higher level of risk to your capital compared to other financial products.
+The value of CFDs and rolling spots may increase or decrease depending on market conditions.Due to the fact that CFDs and rolling spots are leveraged products, engaging in such trading may not be suitable for you, therefore before investing, independent advice should be sought if necessary.
 The potential for profit must be balanced alongside prudent risk management, given the significant losses that may be generated over a very short period of time when trading such instruments.You should not commence trading in CFDs or/and other speculative Forex products unless you understand the risks involved.

 - Credit and Insolvency Risk

-When trading CFDs and rolling Spots, you are effectively entering into an over-the-counter (‘OTC’) transaction; this implies that any position opened with Alfa Capital Holdings (Cyprus) Limited cannot be closed with any other entity.
-OTC transactions may involve greater risk compared to transactions occurring on regulated markets e.g. traditional exchanges; this is due to the fact that in OTC transactions there is no central counterparty and either party to the transaction bears certain credit risk.
+When trading CFDs and rolling spots, you are effectively entering into an over-the-counter (hereinafter “OTC”) transaction; this implies that any position opened with the Company cannot be closed with any other entity.
+OTC transactions may involve greater risk compared to transactions executed on regulated markets e.g. traditional exchanges; this is due to the fact that in OTC transactions there is no central counterparty and either party to the transaction bears certain credit risk.
 As a result you are exposed to credit risk in case of default or insolvency of the Company.The Company's insolvency or default, may lead to positions being liquidated or closed out without the Client’s consent.
-In certain circumstances, the Client may not get back the actual assets which he/she lodged as collateral and he/she may have to accept any available payments in cash or by any other method deemed to be appropriate.It is noted that Clients’ segregated funds will be subject to the protections conferred by the applicable Regulations.
-Alfa Capital Holdings (Cyprus) Limited participates in the Investor Compensation Fund (ICF) for clients of investment firms regulated in the Republic of Cyprus.
+In certain circumstances, the Client may not get back the actual assets which he/she pledged as collateral and he/she may have to accept any available payments in cash or by any other method deemed to be appropriate.It is noted that Clients’ segregated funds will be subject to the protections conferred by the applicable Regulations.
+The Company participates in the Investor Compensation Fund (ICF) for non-professional clients of investment firms regulated in the Republic of Cyprus.
 Clients will be entitled to compensation under the ICF where the Company is unable to meet its duties and obligations arising from the Client’s claim.
 The maximum amount of compensation paid to covered Clients (the “applicant”), who will be deemed as eligible for compensation, is twenty thousand Euros.
 The said coverage applies to the total amount of claims by an applicant against an ICF member (i.e. the Company), irrespective of the number of accounts, the currency and the place of provision of the service.
 Additional information about ICF and covered Clients can be found in the link below: http://www.cysec.gov.cy/en-GB/complaints/tae/information/.

 - Market Risk

-CFDs and other Forex related transactions are exposed to market events, inter alia, changes in a country's political and economic situation, natural disasters etc., which may substantially affect the price or availability of a given underlying.
-Based on the underlying of each contract, you are exposed to different types of Market risk such us Equity Market Risk, Interest Rate Market Risk, Commodity Risk and Foreign Exchange Market Risk.You must therefore carefully consider your investment objectives, level of knowledge and experience as well as your risk appetite prior to entering this market.
+CFDs and other Forex related transactions are exposed to market events, inter alia, to the implementation of governmental, agricultural, commercial and trade programs and policies, national and international socioeconomic and political events, natural disasters etc., which may substantially affect the price or availability of a given underlying.
+Based on the underlying of each contract, you are exposed to different types of market risk such as equity market risk, interest rate market risk, commodity risk and foreign exchange market risk.You must therefore carefully consider your investment objectives, level of knowledge and experience as well as your risk appetite prior to entering this market.

 Some of the underlying assets may not become immediately liquid as a result of reduced demand for such assets, and therefore the Client may not be able to obtain the information on the value of these or the extent of the associated risks.